skills/secure-repository-supply-chain/.github/steps/X-finish.md

 - You've learned how to view and use dependency graph.
 - You've learned how to enable and use Dependabot alerts.
-- You've learned how to enable and use Dependabot secuirty updates.
+- You've learned how to enable and use Dependabot security updates.
 - You've learned how to enable and use Dependabot version updates.

 ### Additional learning and resources